bresleveloper/Neural-Network-Tutorial-for-Dummies/README.md

-# How AI works ?
-How NEURAL NETWORKS works
+# How AI works?
+How NEURAL NETWORKS works?  tutorial for dummies...

-**the neural networks tutorial for dummies**

 this project is about to demonstrate how neural networks work.